lampepfl/progfun-wiki/CheatSheet.md

       case (x, y) :: ps => ... // a list where the head element is a pair }

-The last example shows that every pattern consists of sub-patterns: it only matches lists with at least one element, wehre that element is a pair. `x` and `y` are again patterns that could match only specific types.
+The last example shows that every pattern consists of sub-patterns: it only matches lists with at least one element, where that element is a pair. `x` and `y` are again patterns that could match only specific types.

 Pattern matches are also used quite often in anonymous functions: